anshivashankar/task_tracker/README.md

 # Design considerations part 2:

+###NOTE that the create new time block does NOT work very well with Firefox.
+It is better in chrome.

 The Task Report for each manager (where the manager can see all of the assigned tasks to their underlings) is in their profile, since the profile also must list the underlings.
 I thought it only made sense that the user would also want to know what tasks their underlings also had on the same page.
 Additionally, I kept the functionality that all users are able to see all tasks.
 I simply disabled the option for the ability to reassign tasks to those who were not the direct manager.
 If a manager gets deleted, the user's manager gets nulled.
 They no longer have a manager, and they have the option to assign a new manager.
 This is a bit awkward, since it's difficult to determine hierarchy, and arbitrary managers they dont have shouldn't have control over random other users.
 Either way, this system works.
 Orphaned users have the ability to select managers, and they can recieve tasks again.